-Forests of the giant kelp Macrocystis pyrifera sustain one of the most diverse, productive, and dynamic ecosystems on the planet (Mann 1973, Dayton 1985, Barnes and Hughes 1988, Graham et al. 2003).
-In southern California alone, over 200 species of algae, invertebrates, fishes, and mammals are commonly observed within giant kelp forests (North 1971, Foster and Schiel 1985), supporting a broad array of extractive and non-extractive industries including fisheries, aquaculture and tourism (Leet et al. 2001).
-The distributions of many of these organisms are known to be linked tightly to the presence of M. pyrifera due to a variety of trophic and habitat associations (see examples in North 1971, Foster and Schiel 1985).
-This integral role of M. pyrifera as the foundation of its associated community is supported not only by the vast amount of energy it produces (Parker 1963, Towle and Pearse 1973, Gerard 1976, Jackson 1977, 1987) or the highly structured 3-dimensional habitats that it provides (Quast 1971a, Feder et al. 1974, Ebeling et al. 1980, Coyer 1985, 1987, Ambrose and Swarbrick 1989, Holbrook et al. 1990), but also by the considerable amounts of fixed carbon (drift kelp) retained within and exported from coastal giant kelp forests (reviewed in Graham et al. 2003).
+Forests of the giant kelp Macrocystis pyrifera sustain one of the most diverse, productive, and dynamic ecosystems on the planet (Mann 1973; Dayton 1985; Barnes and Hughes 1988; Graham and others 2003).
+In Southern California alone, over 200 species of algae, invertebrates, fishes, and mammals are commonly observed within giant kelp forests

+(North 1971; Foster and Schiel 1985), supporting a broad array of extractive and nonextractive industries, including fisheries, aquaculture, and tourism (Leet and others 2001).
+The distributions of many of these organisms are known to be linked tightly to the presence of M. pyrifera, due to a variety of trophic and habitat associations [see examples in North (1971) and Foster and Schiel (1985)].
+This integral role of M. pyrifera as the foundation of its associated community is supported not only by the vast amount of energy it produces (Parker 1963; Towle and Pearse 1973; Gerard 1976; Jackson 1977, 1987) or the highly structured three-dimensional habitats that it provides (Quast 1971a; Feder and others 1974; Ebeling and others 1980; Coyer 1985, 1987; Ambrose and Swarbrick 1989; Holbrook and others 1990) but also by the considerable amounts of fixed carbon (drift kelp) retained within and exported from coastal giant kelp forests [reviewed by Graham and others (2003)].